Home / Focused Guides / Camp Guide / Low-Cost and Free Summer Camps for Philly Families

 Philadelphia Parks and Recreation

 The Philadelphia Parks & Recreation Department hosts more than 100 day camps at parks, recreation centers, and playgrounds.
-Some camps are low-cost and there are fee waivers available.
+Some camps are low-cost, and there are fee waivers available.

 Starfinder

-Starfinder indoor soccer camp is for children ages 5-14.
+Starfinder indoor soccer camp is for children ages 5–14.
 This camp offers a weekly rate of $100, but families are invited to pay less if they are unable to meet the full cost.
+Spring 2026 update: no dates specified for this year just yet.

 Philadelphia City Rowing